-Conversely, the rowing machine facilitates an upper body workout and lower body.
+Conversely, the rowing machine facilitates an upper body workout and a lower body.
 But there is no weight bearing on the lower body, and as such, this workout has a little weight-bearing impact on your person below the waist.

 However, the gliding seat, the back-and-forth strokes, and the bending and unbending at the knees proactively engage quadriceps, calves, glutes, hamstrings, obliques, abs pecs, upper back, abs, deltoids, triceps.

 iv) Calorie Counting

 If you are working out with the goal of weight loss and happen to be proactively counting calories burned while on a rowing or elliptical machine, it is worth looking into the calorie burn count that each machine helps you achieve.
 While on an elliptical, an hour’s worth of working out can help burn up to 700 calories on average.

 Conversely, the rowing machine significantly works out the glutes, core, back, and arms, and as a result, you are likely to burn up to 800 calories for every hour of working out.